istio/istio.io/content/docs/tasks/security/health-check/index.md

 keywords: [security,health-check]
 ---

-Citadel has a health checking feature that can be optionally enabled.
+You can enable Citadel's health checking feature to detect the failures of the Citadel CSR signing service.
-Currently, the health checking feature is able to detect the failures of Citadel CSR signing service, by periodically sending CSRs to the API and verifying the response.
+Citadel periodically sends CSRs to the API and verifies the response.

-Citadel contains a _prober client_ module that periodically checks the health status of Citadel's gRPC server.
+The _prober client_ module in Citadel periodically checks the health status of Citadel's gRPC server.
 If Citadel is healthy, the _prober client_ updates the _modification time_ of the _health status file_
 (the file is always empty).
 Otherwise, it does nothing.
 Citadel relies on a [Kubernetes liveness and readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)